An important factor affecting compilation speed and memory requirements is the

 ; Evens[2] (T 7) (T 8) '[T 9]

-such steps, and each step itself has O(n)
+; Evens[1] (T 9)We have O(n) such steps, and each step itself has O(n) size since it records

 the remaining list.
-The coercion therefore has size O(n²)
+The coercion therefore has size O(n²) at every branch in

-the tree, leading to an overall coercion also4 of size O(n²)
+the tree, leading to an overall coercion also4 of size O(n²).

 Six or half a dozen